Congratulations on taking the first step to having your child baptized!

 The Church does not charge for celebrating the Sacrament of Baptism.
 Families are encouraged on the day of the Baptism to give a donation in the name of their Child.
 Your generous goodwill offering will directly support a variety of our Outreach Ministries to persons most in need.

-It is very important that the Parish Office be able to properly identify and verify certain information to correctly prepare the Certificate of Baptism.
-We ask that you bring the following documentation:
+It is very important taht the Parish Office be able to properly identify and verify certain information to correctly prepare the Certificate of Baptism.

 - The original Birth Certificate of the Child (if the Child has been born).